CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 ## 🧭 How To Reproduce — Step-by-Step Walkthrough

 This is the end-to-end recipe to go from a clean machine to a trained model that matches the paper.
-It follows the exact workflow used in the study: **download the data → rebuild the leakage-free split → install our custom loss → install our custom modules → apply our hyperparameters → launch our training script**.
+It follows the exact workflow used in the study: **download the data → rebuild the leakage-free split → install our custom loss → install our custom modules → apply our hyperparameters → launch our training script → evaluate with the per-size breakdown**.
 Baseline, custom model, and YOLO26 all use the *same* data, split, schedule, and hyperparameters — only the loss/architecture toggles change.

 > 📌 **Before you start:** clone this repo and install dependencies (see [Getting Started](#-getting-started)).
 All paths below assume you are in the repository root and that Ultralytics is installed in your environment.
 An **editable checkout is recommended** (`pip install -e .` on a local Ultralytics clone) so you can edit the package files in place and keep your edits version-controlled.
 >